jeanwsr/mokit-doc-mdbook/src/chap2-4.md

 #SBATCH -c 1   # number of OpenMP threads
 #SBATCH --mem=64G

+source activate mokit-py39
 gjfname=$1
 outname=${gjfname%.*}.out
 automr $gjfname > $outname 2>&1
 ```
 Do not worried about `-c 1`.
 OpenMP programs can also run parallelly.

-If you need to run a small MOKIT job on the current node without modifying your `~/.bashrc`, you should create a Shell script, e.g. `run.sh`, with
+If you compile MOKIT from source code and you want to run a small MOKIT job on the current node without modifying your `~/.bashrc`, you can create a Shell script, e.g. `run.sh`, with
 ```
 module load intel/2019u5
 module load anaconda/2024.2